 If you want to pay the Bitcoin invoice value using two or more different wallets or different Transaction IDs, rest assured – this is possible.
 Please read the part on underpaid orders in the following section.

 What can go wrong?

 Most likely, this is the case if you make a transaction, yet the Bitcoin invoice does not switch into confirming/paid state.
-In the updated invoice (see below on the left) you will see the amount of bitcoins that you sent, as well as the amount that is still left to pay (in the blue box).
+In the updated invoice (see below on the left) you will see the amount of bitcoins that you sent, as well as the amount that is still left to pay (in the red box).
 You should make another transaction to cover the underpaid amount before the invoice expires.